-Ring Security Lights: An in-depth guide to what need
+Best smart lights for Ring in 2022

 The Ring Floodlight Battery requires four D batteries, and, as with the Ring Spotlight, only need a few screws to mount.
 You might like your security lights to be triggered farther than 45 feet from where they are installed.
 For that, you can mount Ring's standalone motion detectors throughout your property.
 These work well on far removed fenceposts and can trigger the floodlights from a much farther distance.

-The wired Ring Floodlights includes a camera that will start recording in 1081HD when the motion sensor is triggered.
-It also features a loud siren and two-way communication system.
-You can playback the video roll from the Ring app on your cell phone, control where the camera is pointed and talk to anyone standing close to this light.
+The wired Ring Floodlights include a camera that will start recording in 1080HD when the motion sensor is triggered.
+It also features a loud siren and a two-way communication system.
+You can playback the video roll from the Ring app on your cell phone, control where the camera is pointed, and talk to anyone standing close to this light.
 You may need to hire an electrician to make sure this light is installed correctly.

 Landscape lights are tall, like solar garden lights, that turn on when it senses movement to light walkways and garden paths.
 But they are also a convenient solution for illuminating around high shrubs and other landscaping features where traditional spot and floodlights don't reach.
 Most security and landscape experts suggest placing these lights between six and eight feet apart but you can set them closer for a more dramatic look.